Eagle Wynne McMahon

-Eagle Wynne McMahon is an American professional disc golfer from Boulder, Colorado, sponsored by Discmania Golf Discs.
-He has 53 career wins (including two majors) and has been one of the highest rated players in the world for several years.
-At the end of the 2022 season he was ranked third in the world by UDisc.
+Eagle Wynne McMahon is an American professional disc golfer from Boulder, Colorado.
+He has 53 career wins (including two majors) and is one of the highest rated players in the world.
+At the end of the 2023 season he was ranked 1st in the world by UDisc.

 Professional career

 Early career

 McMahon began playing disc golf in 2007, when he was nine years old, when he looked for a summer activity and soon started competing in smaller tournaments.
 His first victory in a PDGA-sanctioned event came in 2009 when he won the Johnny Roberts Memorial competing in the Junior II Boys class, later going on to win tournaments in both the intermediate and advanced classes.
 McMahon turned professional in 2011, entering three tournaments without cashing.
 The following year he entered five tournaments and cashed for the first time in the C-tier Mile High Classic.
 After cashing in two of the three C-tier tournaments he entered in 2013 he had his breakout season in 2014 when he turned 16, cashing in 14 of the 15 tournaments he entered, with three wins, 12 podium finishes and earned himself over $5,000.
 His most notable win was in the A-tier 2014 Colorado State Disc Golf Championship.